-The directors are responsible for the preparation and fair presentation of the financial comprising statements, the statement of financial position as at 31 December 2021, the statement of profit or loss for the year ended, statement of changes in equity for the year ended, statement of movement in net assets for the year ended, statement of cash flows for the year ended and notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the Companies Act, 2019 (Act 992) of Ghana and Unit Trust and Mutual Funds Regulations, 2001 (L.I 1695).
-The directors' responsibilities include: designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of these financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, making accounting estimates that are reasonable in the circumstances.
+The directors are responsible for the preparation and fair presentation of the financial statements. comprising statement of financial position as at 31 December 2022, the statement of profit or loss and other comprehensive for the year ended, the statement of changes in equity for the year ended, statement of movement in net assets for the year ended, statement of cash flows for the year ended and notes to the financial statements, which include a summary of significant accounting policies and other explanatory notes in accordance with International Financial Reporting Standards (IFRS) and in the manner reguired by the Companies Act, 2019 (Act 992) of Ghana and Unit Trust and Mutual Funds Regulations, 2001 (L.I 1695).

+The directors' responsibilities include designing, implementing, and maintaining internal controls relevant to the preparation and fair presentation of these financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.

 The directors have made an assessment of the company's ability to continue as a going concern and have no reason to believe the business will not be a going concern in the year ahead.